-The Council's capitalized assets consist of software and leasehold improvements equal to the Council's share of the buildout for the Worksource Spokane services center downsize move.
-This downsizing resulted in a substantial savings to future lease payments.
+The Council's capitalized assets consist of software, leasehold improvements equal to the Council's share of the buildout for the Worksource Spokane services center downsize move and the youth center Next Generation Zone expansion.
 The capital asset schedule can be found in the Notes to the Financial Statements.
 The organization does not have any debt, plans to take on debt, nor commitments for capital expenditures.
 The Council will be reviewing their future capital asset needs in conjunction with the updating of their Strategic and Operations Plans.